arihu/IMDb-TV-Show-Runtime-Scraper/Readme.md

-# IMDb TV Show Runtime Scraper
+# IMDb TV Show Runtime Scraper (Outdated)
+## Currently Outdated due to IMDb site change
 A webpage that will take a given IMDb TV Show id and return the total runtime in minutes as given in each episode's runtime description with BeautifulSoup and Selenium.

 ## Why?